Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by circulating hot and cold air between your home and the outdoors.
 These systems don't generate heat or air conditioning themselves, and are more effective in more moderate climates.
 They may not be as effective during Wichita's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
+• Packaged heating and air: Packaged HVAC systems are a great choice for smaller houses.
 They have a single cooling and heating unit, normally in an attic or basement.
 This unit is often small, energy-efficient, and easy to maintain.

 HVAC expenses vary based on the work needed.
 HVAC systems are complicated and may need a number of types of maintenance.
 Costs for common jobs are as follows: